How Sound Works -

 Have you ever heard of the sound barrier?
 Aircraft are said to be

-breaking the sound barrier when they travel faster than the speed of
+breaking this barrier when they travel faster than the speed of

 sound, a speed known as Mach 1.